 Frequently Asked Questions

-1. How important is occlusion in implant retained restorations?
+1. Why is occlusion important in implant treatment?

 Occlusion plays a vital role in implant treatment as it impacts the longevity and success of implant-supported restorations.
 Proper occlusion ensures the even distribution of forces during chewing, preventing excessive stress on individual implants and reducing the risk of complications.